 There are new luxury highrise residential and hotel complexes and aesthetically pleasing walkable New Urbanist communities but they are being built on a small scale as luxury items catering to a niche market rather than transforming society as a whole.

 As with architecture, high quality furnishings have become a luxury item.
 In the article How Did Los Angeles Midcentury Modern Develop?
 David Plick points out that “American midcentury modern’s ultimate goal was comfort for everyone, for the 1950’s middle-class families fleeing cities for the suburbs, and artists fleeing suburbia for California.”

-Today midcentury modern furniture is considered a luxury item while most of the middle class buys furniture from IKEA or Sears and other large retail outlets that buy in mass from China.
+Today midcentury modern furniture is considered a luxury item; for example, the bespoke rugs you can get at Bazaar Velvet: Handcrafted Designer And Custom Rugs From London, Uk.
+Meanwhile, most of the middle class buys furniture from IKEA or Sears and other large retail outlets that buy in mass from China.